CloudCannon/Academy/_posts/2017-02-07-simple-navigation.md

 {% endraw %}

 Now when we add a new page, we can add it to the navigation by setting `navigation_weight` in front matter.

+## Summary

+This technique works great for smaller sites but will start to slow down the build time on larger sites.
+For large sites have a look at [advanced navigation](/jekyll/advanced-navigation/).